-If you have children under the age of 5 like me, and more than one at that, you may want to set up your ingredients ahead of time.
+If you have small children, and more than one at that, you may want to set up your ingredients ahead of time.
+(I guess if you are making homemade play dough, you have small children.)
 I like to get it all ready to go before I let the mini play dough monsters know it’s time to get started.
 Otherwise they are jumping up & down on chairs before I can find the flour and it’s all downhill from there.

 So, be strategic and make it fun!

 I also suggest some simple math.
 Multiply this recipe by the number of children you have.
-I have two, so I double it.
-You could also get crazy and do one batch at a time, letting them each pick their own color, or leave the food coloring until after it’s cooked, ration out and knead in the color.
+I have two who are old enough to play with play dough, so I double it.
+You can also do one batch at a time, letting them each pick their own color, or leave the food coloring until after it’s cooked, ration out and knead in the color.
 See, homemade play dough gives you options, another bonus.

 Once it starts to firm up I have to take over the stirring, and then onto a cutting board or plate it goes to cool.

-Here is where you want to make it smell good – I use peppermint extract.
+Here is where you want to make it smell good – I use peppermint or coconut extract.
 No, my kids have never tried to eat it.
-I have no idea why, my daughter still eats sand every chance she gets, but we don’t have a problem with the play dough.
 If your kids try to eat it, maybe add some cayenne pepper and tell them it’s red sprinkles.
 Problem solved.

-Side-note: You can use any other type of extract, but I like peppermint because it’s clear.
+Side-note: You can use any other type of extract, but I like peppermint and coconut (not together, either/or) because they are clear.
 Most are brown which changes the color of your play dough.